This post may contain affiliate links.

 Sous Vide Scallops with lemon and butter sauce are juicy on the inside and crispy on the outside.
-Cooking in the sous vide cooker first, and then quickly searing at the end for the perfect tender-crisp scallops every time!
-It’s the easiest way to cook scallops, from fresh or frozen!
+Cook the scallops at a precise temperature with sous vide, and then quickly sear at the end.
+You’ll have the perfect tender-crisp scallops every time!
+It’s the easiest way to cook scallops, fresh or frozen!

-Much cheaper than going to a restaurant but even better than the ones from a high-end restaurant.
+These tender scallops taste even better than the ones from a high-end restaurant.
 Serve this at a party, you’ll impress all your guests!
 They are evenly cooked to the precise temperature edge to edge, in a deliciously silky lemon butter glaze.